-Barak Mendelsohn is Assistant Professor of Political Science and Program Coordinator for Middle Eastern and Islamic Studies at Haverford College.
+Barak Mendelsohn is Associate Professor of Political Science and Program Coordinator for Middle Eastern and Islamic Studies at Haverford College.
 He is the author of Combating Jihadism: American Hegemony and Interstate Cooperation in the War on Terrorism.
 Mendelson’s research interests include terrorism and counter-terrorism, radical Islamic movements, the politics of the Middle East, and religion and international relations.
 Mendelson’s teaching for Middle Eastern and Islamic Studies includes War on Terrorism, The Evolution of the Jihadi Movement, Conflict and the Middle East, and Introduction to Terrorism Studies.

 Her research interests include: diaspora and exile; media; memory and identification; gender; modernity and sectarianism; conceptions of “the other”.
 Her dissertation, entitled “Diminishing Returns," was an Anthropological Study of Iraqis in the UK.
 Saleh earned her B.A. in English Literature and Language from Baghdad University and a B.A. in Anthropology/Sociology at the American University of Beirut.
 Prior to coming to Haverford, Saleh was a Sultan Postdoctoral Fellow in Arab Studies at the University of California, Berkeley.